ropg/pinapl/README.md

 p.standbytimer = 180		-- Go to sleep if nothing pressed for this many seconds

-p.init(d)					-- Initialize the port and the display
+p.init(d)					-- Initialise the port and the display

 while true do